What are company policies?

 The more high-risk your business is, the more detailed arrangements for managing risks you will need.
 This should all be stated clearly in your company policy.

 Equal opportunities In the UK, everyone is under the protection of the Equality Act 2010, which stops its citizens from discriminating on the basis of age, sex, race, disability, religion or belief, sexual orientation and pregnancy/maternity.
-Therefore, it is highly recommended that you create an equal opportunities policy in accordance with this.
-Companies without such a policy might become involved in legal cases if an employee alleges that your company has been discriminatory against them.
+Many organisations choose to create an equal opportunities policy to support consistent internal practices and reflect principles outlined in the Equality Act 2010.
 During the onboarding process, having this policy will make you more attractive to future employees, and shows how dedicated you are to creating a progressive workplace where they will feel safe and confident.

 Code of conduct policy A code of conduct outlines your company’s ethical standards for the workplace, and protects your long-term reputation as a business.
 It should outline all of your workplace policies in a way that is clear, concise and easy for your employees to understand.